-Purchase your admission Tickets in advance
+Purchase your Admission Tickets in advance

-We look forward to welcoming you back to LACMA.
+Welcome to LACMA.
 Please carefully read LACMA’s enhanced health and safety measures and before proceeding to purchase your admission tickets online.

 All visitors, including LACMA Members, must purchase or reserve an advance timed-entry online ticket.
 Tickets may not be purchased on site.